Chris44442/cyclone5_soc_fpga_config_tool/readme.md

 on the Intel website.

 ## Build the tool
+In the source file make sure `RBF_PATH` and
+`CDRATIO` are set correctly, e.g. 0x3 on the Terasic DE10-Nano and 0x2 on the Enclustra PE1/SA2.

 Use Docker to build the tool.
 To build it yourself instead, `cat Dockerfile` to find out how.